Vrajesh23/Cal_C_Vrajesh_Flutter/README.md

-# VrajeshCal - Flutter Calculator App 🧮
+# VrajeshCal - My Flutter Calculator App 🧮

-VrajeshCal is a minimalist calculator app developed using Flutter.
-This project, initiated by Vrajesh Thaker during the exploration of Flutter development, showcases fundamental arithmetic operations, percentage conversion, and an intuitive history screen.
-Dive into the world of Flutter with this beginner-friendly project.
+Hey there!
+I'm Vrajesh Thaker, and I'm excited to share my Flutter calculator app - VrajeshCal.
+This project has been a delightful exploration of Flutter development, featuring fundamental arithmetic operations, percentage conversion, and an intuitive history screen.
+Let's dive into the world of Flutter together!

 ## Features 🚀